 Thoughts on Personal Trainers

 You would be smart to hire a personal trainer to help you get started.
 Certified trainers (your local gym should have some on staff) are very knowledgeable.
 They will answer your questions and show you exactly what to do.
-It is a little daunting to try to read an exercise, or look at a picture and perform an exercise effectively.
+It is a little daunting to try to read exercise instructions or look at a picture and perform an exercise effectively.
 Also, don’t hesitate to hire a trainer for a refresher session to keep you on track or show you an exercise you wanted to try.

 Have a list of questions to ask the trainer that will make it easier to remember what to do after your sessions are over.